-The fourteenth edition of Meccaniche della Meraviglia (Mechanics of Wonder), a cultural event organized by the Municipality of Brescia and directed by Albano Morandi, involves seven artists of national and international fame, calling them to work with installations and site-specific artworks in different locations in the city of Brescia and in the municipality of Puegnago del Garda.
+The fourteenth edition of Meccaniche della Meraviglia (Mechanics of Wonder), a cultural event organized by the Municipality of Brescia and directed by Albano Morandi, involves eight artists of national and international fame, calling them to work with installations and site-specific artworks in different locations in the city of Brescia and in the municipality of Puegnago del Garda.

-Seven projects that have the dimension of a solo show, characterized by the common principle of intervening in space, in close relationship with its characteristics, in an attempt to exalt its peculiarity and wonderful identity, also highlighting hidden yet identity aspects.
+Eight projects that have the dimension of a solo show, characterized by the common principle of intervening in space, in close relationship with its characteristics, in an attempt to exalt its peculiarity and wonderful identity, also highlighting hidden yet identity aspects.

 Mazzoleni is pleased to introduce the site-specific project by Andrea Francolino, curated by Ilaria Bignotti.
 The artist will be presented at Spazio Contemporanea, Brescia, with wide-ranging works of great visual impact, devising a two-step process, contemplative and experiential, of deep involvement of the visitor.